 Mom was also grieving as she knew what the surgery meant for the rest of my life.
 It was more than just a brief illness that I would hopefully recover from.
 She grieved for the fact that something very special was taken away from me.
 People would try to tell her things or come up with “reasons”, but she was still trying to figure what the purpose of it all was.
-Yet, she knew it was important for my life to go on and for me have a sense of normalcy.
+Yet, she knew it was important for my life to go on and for me to have a sense of normalcy.
 This must have been difficult for her.
 She carried this burden by herself so that I could get back to being a pre-teen girl.
 I was not aware of the full gravity of the situation, but she was.

 Mom fought to regain life for me.
 She made sure I went right back to doing the things I loved; dancing, socializing with friends, etc. However, the surgery did not just affect my life.
 Through my tragedy, she had to bear witness to and experience the impact of infertility.
 She too had just been dealt a huge blow.
 She would never have a biological grandchild.
 This must have saddened her.
 Yet, there she was strong, silent, and smiling.

 Mom might say that I am the one who was the most resilient during that fateful time in my life.
 I definitely had the fight in me to survive.
 Yet, she’s the one who had to navigate raising a daughter who was unlike any other girls.
 She had to walk through life parenting a daughter who would never experience the joy of announcing a pregnancy, the surprise of finding out the gender, and the moment of seeing her child be born.
 My mom would also never hear the delightful words of “You’re going to be a grandma”.
-She would never be able to await anxiously to find out the gender.
+She would never be able to wait anxiously to find out the gender.
 And, she would never have the opportunity to sit in a waiting room for hours before gazing upon her grandchild for the first time.

 But, mom is also the one who modeled how to face the darkness with courage, how to look to the future, and how to seize control back from something that was totally out of control.
 She’s the one who held in her fears so that I would not absorb them.
 She’s the one who told me “if you want to achieve something, put your heart into it”.
-She’s the one who went right back to being the mommy who made home made goodies that brought great comfort and sacrificed her wants so that I would have the very best.
+She’s the one who went right back to being the mommy who made homemade goodies that brought great comfort and sacrificed her wants so that I would have the very best.
 She’s the one who never allowed herself to be victimized by this; thus, teaching me to not be a victim of my circumstance.
 And, she’s the one who didn’t run away from her faith in God.

 So, mom, thank you for being resilient.
 Thank you for modeling to me that when life deals you a blow, you just get up, dust off, and walk strong.
 Thank you for showing and telling me that I was the most important thing in your world.
-Thank for you giving me security when the floor fell out from under me.
+Thank you for giving me security when the floor fell out from under me.
 I know your grandma experience started out different from others, so thank you for standing by and supporting me while we were foster parents, and for the love you give my children.

 See mom?
 The Lord does work all things for good for those who believe in Him.
 My story didn’t end with infertility.
 Oh, it may have altered it.
 It may have brought doubts, anger, and tears.
 But, my story is now filled with love, hope, grace, faith, and your sweet grandchildren.